bjaress/spoken-news/README.md

 next word is not capitalized or the word in front of the punctuation is both capitalized and in a pre-compiled set of abbreviations.

+Or, just use an natural language processing library, but those are huge and surprisingly not much better than the dumb way.

 ## Strip